-In addition to online tools and meetings, Envision used its established outreach tools and approaches throughout the planning process.
+Envision used its established outreach tools and approaches throughout the planning process.
 The Envision Chaffee County website page, newsletter subscription list, active Facebook page and email address allows the public to receive information, ask questions and provide input.
 Bi-monthly newsletters were distributed and social media pages were monitored and managed.
 Social media proved invaluable to gather roughly 3,800 survey responses in less than three weeks.
 Despite social distancing that disallowed in-person meetings starting in early 2020, citizens remained interested in the planning process.

 Press releases were distributed to enhance communications and participation.
-These efforts yielded media coverage of the Recreation Report Card and Recreation Survey results.
-Repeated dissemination of information through multiple channels most especially the Taskforce - helped generate understanding of and support for the plan.
+These efforts yielded media coverage of the Recreation Report Card, Recreation Survey results and draft plan.
+Repeated dissemination of information through multiple channels - most especially the Taskforce - helped generate understanding of and support for the plan.